nadeemabdulhamid/csc121-fall2023/class01-simple-data/homework.md

 Generally speaking, you will code all your homework assignments in Eclipse.
 Create a separate "Java Project" your Eclipse workspace for each assignment (name them homework01, homework02, etc.) To submit an assignment, right-click on the "src" folder of the project; choose "Show In --> System Explorer".
 This should open up to the "src' directory/folder in Windows File Explorer/Mac OS Finder.
 Go into the "src", select all the relevant Java files and upload/copy them to your shared submission directory.

+For this assignment, create a project named `hw01-simple-classes`.

 ## Tasks

 1. Create a class that captures *students*.
 Each student has a first name, last name, class year, and major.
 Create two examples of students.

 ---
 2. Create a class that captures *planets*.
 Each planet has a name, a distance from the sun, and its gravity relative to Earth’s gravity.
-For distance and gravity, use the type double which captures real numbers.
+For distance and gravity, use the type `double` which captures real numbers.
 As examples, make instances for Earth and your favorite non-earth planet.

 ---
 3. Translate the class diagram below into a class definition.
 Create instances of the class as examples.